gmariani/triplebyte/README.md

-# triplebyte
+# Triplebyte
-Built for a Triplyebyte interview
+Built for a Triplebyte interview test, circa 2018.
+I did not get it... =(